AKloc/BookNotes/Hands-On Machine Learning.md

 ## Hands-on Machine Learning with Scikit-Learn, Keras & Tensorflow

 **Purpose For Reading**
- 1. This book has been pointed to as one of the best technical modern books out there.
+ 1. This book has been pointed to as one of the best technical modern books out there, period.
  2. Machine learning is, and will continue to be a big deal.
 I don't want this to be a blind spot.
- 3. Fun to lear
+ 3. ML is cool.

 **Main Takeaways**
 - What are the major themes / points made?